edamov/pushok/README.md

 - [X] Supports new iOS 10 features such as Collapse IDs, Subtitles and Mutable Notifications
 - [ ] Tested and working in APNs production environment
 - [ ] Supports Certificate-based authentication
-- [ ] Supports persistent connections to APNs
 - [ ] Supports parallel requests to APNs
 - [ ] Supports async requests to APNs